ronami/minipack/README.md

 ## 🚀 Minipack

-> An ultra-simplified example of a modern module bundler written in JavaScript
+> An simplified example of a modern module bundler written in JavaScript

+### What's in it for me?

+Most of us don't have to think too much about module bundlers in our day jobs.
+However, module bundlers are all around us, and if you're a web developer you are probably using module bundlers on a daily basis.

+Having a good understanding of how popular tools like [Webpack](https://github.com/webpack/webpack) or [Browserify](https://github.com/browserify/browserify) work is extremely helpful.

+The purpose of this example is to help you understand how *most* module bundlers work, and that they're not as scary as you might think.

 ### Development